If you’ve ever picked up a bottle of whiskey, chances are you’ve seen the word “proof” on the label. But what does it actually mean?

 Whiskey proof is a way to measure how strong liquor is.
 It started in the 1500s when the British used it for taxes.
 In the U.S., proof is twice the alcohol by volume (ABV).
 So, an 80-proof whiskey has 40% alcohol.

-Knowing about proof is key for enjoying whiskey.
+Knowing about proof is key to enjoying whiskey.
 It impacts taste, mixing, and even laws.
 While there are online proof calculators, remember that in the U.S., proof is just double the ABV.
 This knowledge helps whiskey lovers make better choices about their favorite drinks.

-Understanding Alcohol By Volume (ABV)
+Understanding Alcohol by Volume (ABV)

 Why Proof Matters for Whiskey Lovers

 Whiskey proof is key in shaping the taste and drinking experience.
 For whiskey fans, the spirit’s strength is crucial.
-Higher proof whiskeys have stronger flavors and smells, perfect for cocktails.
+Higher-proof whiskeys have stronger flavors and smells, which makes them perfect for cocktails.
+They hold up well with mixers and ice, keeping the whiskey’s essence intact.

 Bourbon proof is especially vital for bourbon lovers.
 It usually ranges from 80 to 100 proof, but can go higher with special types.
 Slow-proofing adds water gradually, improving flavor.
 It can also prevent saponification, avoiding soapy tastes.